 Email Mike to schedule your first online bass or guitar lesson.
 Receive online private lessons at home without the worries of traffic, weather, and travel time and expense.
 Mike will help you through the steps to connecting via live video.
-In-person lessons are available in Aiken, SC.
+In-person lessons are available in Boiling Springs, SC.

 After being disappointed with the teachers we could find locally, my 9 year-old daughter started skype lessons with Mike, and we have been so happy with the set-up.
 Mike is an amazing teacher.
 He connected with my daughter right away and made her think bass was fun again!
 And somehow, he has been sneaking in more music theory than I think I ever learned through 7 years of formal training in an instrument.
 She has improved so much in just the few months they have been working together.
 Skype has made it so easy and reliable! -Margaret, TX